WHAT: The Dubliners: The Dublin Experience

 WHEN: 15 March 2011

-You can’t fall in love with traditional Irish music without coming across the Dubliners sooner or later.
+You can’t fall in love with traditional Irish music without coming across The Dubliners sooner or later.
 I wasn’t more keen on them than any other group to start with when I started to explore the genre, but then I came across their Live in Carré (Amsterdam) album and a whole new world opened.
 Not only was the music great, the banter between the songs was great fun to listen to and the whole atmosphere just blew me away.
 Needless to say, ever since I’ve had a hankerin’ to see them perform on stage.

-The first part, there were a lot of songs I either didn’t know or didn’t really know enough to sing along, so that was a little disappointing.
+In the first part there were a lot of songs I either didn’t know or didn’t really know enough to sing along to, so that was a little disappointing.
 The second half was nearly only songs I knew, and I joined in heartily, as did the rest of the audience, singing and clapping.
 Among the songs sung were Seven Drunken Nights (only the first five verses), Dirty Old Town, Peggy Lettermore, Poor Paddy Works On The Railway, The Black Velvet Band, The Auld Triangle, I’m A Man You Don’t Meet Every Day (a Scottish song, apparently), Rocky Road To Dublin and a bunch of others.
 The last song was “a song by Metallica” (Whiskey In The Jar) and was greeted with loud cheers and everyone singing along.
 As an encore, they did The Wild Rover (no surprise there!) and Molly Malone.
 None of my so favoured rebel songs were played, but apparently they sort of stopped playing them at concerts in the late 1960s when the Troubles begun in Northern Ireland.
-Oh well.

 They also did a couple of really touching things during the evening’s performance: they paid tribute to Luke Kelly and Ronnie Drew by John reading out a couple of poems.
 I had read previously that Luke Kelly passed away quite a few years ago, but I was unaware that Ronnie Drew, the man with the very characteristic voice that most of us has come to associate with The Dubliners, had passed away too, only about 2½ years ago.
 Both readings were followed by big rounds of well-earned applause.